lindawangg/Schematic-Parts-to-BOM/README.md

 # schematicReport-to-PCBASheet
-comparing bill of materials parts to the parts in a schematic /n algorithm uses hash tables for time complexity of O(2n) /n utilizes apache poi for spreadsheets
+Program compares bill of materials parts to the parts in a schematic.
+Algorithm uses hash tables for time complexity to be O(2n).
+Program utilizes apache poi for spreadsheets.